Trump’s national security adviser has coronavirus

 The news was first reported by Bloomberg News, which said O’Brien came down with the virus after a family event.

+White House economic adviser Larry Kudlow told reporters Monday morning that O’Brien’s daughter also has the virus, and that that is how they think he got it.

-A personal valet to the president and the vice president’s press secretary previously tested positive for the virus, which has now infected more than 4 million people nationwide.
+O’Brien is the highest-ranking White House official known to have contracted the virus and the first since May, when a personal valet to the president and the vice president’s press secretary tested positive for COVID-19, which has now infected more than 4 million people nationwide.
+Numerous U.S. Secret Service agents and Trump campaign staffers have also tested positive, including national finance chair Kimberly Guilfoyle, who is the girlfriend of Trump’s oldest son, Donald Trump Jr.

-Senior White House staff and anyone who comes into close contact with the president and vice president are tested for the virus every day.
+Senior White House staff and anyone who comes into close contact with the president and vice president are tested for the virus daily.

+O’Brien is Trump’s fourth national security adviser, having been named in September to replace John Bolton, who was ousted over policy disagreements and went on to write a scathing tell-all book about his time at the White House.
+The national security adviser oversees the National Security Council and is the administration’s point person on national security issues.

+O’Brien had previously served as Trump’s top hostage negotiator and successfully worked for the release of several Americans, including pastor Andrew Brunson, who spent two years in a Turkish prison.
+Since taking on his new role, O’Brien has worked to establish an amiable relationship with the president, who has been drawn to O’Brien’s low-key California vibe and style.